sjoerdvankreel/firefly-synth/README.md

 - There is no monophonic mode yet.<br/>The option to switch poly/mono is grayed out in the UI,<br/>as are the envelope trigger modes (legato, retrigger, multitrigger).
 - That being said, apart from mono-mode the thing is fully functional.

+# What does it sound like?

+Pretty much like InfernalSynth.
+I reused most of the algorithms, although some of them got upgraded.
+In particular, the waveshaper becomes a full-blown distortion module, the Karplus-Strong oscillator has some extra knobs to play around with, and last-but-not-least, it can do actual (Chowning-style) FM synthesis.

 # System requirements and supported environments
 - 64-bit cpu with AVX support.
 - Linux: tested on Ubuntu 22 only.
 Linux support is highly experimental.<br/>But, unlike InfernalSynth, it actually seems to work.